MexMerchant/CartThrob-Unbranded/README.md

 # Installing and configuring the module

-1. Copy the contents of the httpdocs folder to your root Expression Engine directory, clicking "Yes" merge folders
+1. Copy the contents of the httpdocs folder to your root Expression Engine directory, clicking 'Yes' merge folders
-2. Log in to the admin area of Expression Engine, then navigate to the developer tools (Wrench icon) in the top right.
+2. Log in to the admin area of Expression Engine, then navigate to the developer tools (Wrench icon) in the top right
-3. Then click "Add-on Manager".
+3. Then click 'Add-on Manager'
-4. Locate your 'CartThrob Add-on' in the "Thrid Party Add-Ons" section and click manage.
+4. Locate your 'CartThrob Add-on' in the "Thrid Party Add-Ons" section and click 'manage'
-5. Navigate to and click the "PAYMENTS" tab.
+5. Navigate to and click the 'PAYMENTS' tab
-6. In the "Select a gateway to edit its settings" dropdown choose "PaymentNetwork (Hosted)"
+6. In the "Select a gateway to edit its settings" dropdown choose 'PaymentNetwork (Hosted)'
 7. Configure the "PaymentNetwork (Hosted)" payment gateway settings.
 Once configured, scroll down and locate "Allow Gateway Selection in Checkout Form?".
-Find "PaymentNetwork (Hosted)" and check it, then click submit.
+Find "PaymentNetwork (Hosted)" and check it, then click 'submit'.
 The module has now been added to the checkout page
 8. By default we have set the module to the use the test details.
-To use your live details simply replace the test details in the text boxes with the ones supplied from your PaymentNetwork live letter.
+To use your live details simply replace the test details in the text boxes with the ones supplied from your PaymentNetwork live letter

 License
 ----